-Venomous snakes of North America are members of 2 families: 1) the Elapidae or coral snakes (Micrurus spp); and 2) the Crotalidae, or pit vipers (rattlesnakes [Crotalus spp], cottonmouth moccasin [Agkistrodon piscivorus], and copperhead [A cortortrix]).
-Elapids are generally restricted to southern edges of the USA, while crotalids are widely dispersed across the continent.
+Venomous snakes of North America are members of either of two families: 1) the Elapidae or coral snakes (Micrurus spp); or 2) the Crotalidae, or pit vipers (rattlesnakes [Crotalus spp], cottonmouth moccasin [Agkistrodon piscivorus], and copperhead [A cortotrix]).
+Elapids are generally restricted to southern edges of the USA, whereas crotalids are dispersed across the continent.
 Because of their wider distribution and less secluded natures, bites by crotalids are much more common than elapid bites.
-Rattlesnakes account for the majority of snakebite-related deaths in humans and domestic animals in the USA.
+Rattlesnakes account for most snakebite-related deaths in people and domestic animals in the USA.
 Although Australia is home to a large number of venomous snakes from the families Colubridae, Hydrophiidae, and Elapidae, the most clinically significant venomous species are elapids, particularly the black (Pseudechis), brown (Pseudonaja textilis), Taipan (Oxyuranus sp), and tiger (Notechis scutatus) snakes.

-Crotalids have long, hinged, hollow fangs with which they strike, inject venom (a voluntary action), and withdraw.
+Crotalids have long, hinged, tubular fangs with which they strike, inject venom (a voluntary action), and withdraw.
 Many bites by vipers reportedly do not result in injection of substantial quantities of venom and are therefore termed “dry bites.”
 Crotalid venom is typically hemotoxic, necrotizing, and anticoagulant, although a neurotoxic component is present in the venom of some species, eg, the Mojave rattlesnake (C scutulatus scutulatus).
 North American elapids have short fangs that deliver a neurotoxic venom that paralyzes the respiratory center.
 Except fordeath adders (Acanthophis spp), the venom delivery system of which resembles that of crotalids, Australian elapids tend to have relatively short, grooved to tubular fangs.
 The venoms of Australian elapids may have neurotoxic, myotoxic, procoagulant, anticoagulant, and/or hemolytic properties; pronounced cardiovascular abnormalities have been associated with envenomation by tiger and brown snakes.

 In many instances, the bite has been witnessed, and diagnosis is not a problem.
-However, fractures, abscesses, spider envenomations, or allergic reactions to insect bites or stings could all potentially be confused with a snakebite by the inexperienced eye.
-When possible, the dead snake should be brought along with the bitten animal; mutilation of the snake's head should be avoided as this may hinder proper identification.
+However, fractures, abscesses, spider envenomations (see Spiders and Scorpions), or allergic reactions to insect bites or stings could all potentially be confused with a snakebite by the inexperienced eye.
+When possible, the dead snake should be brought along with the bitten animal; mutilation of the snake's head should be avoided, because this may hinder proper identification.
 Some bites do not result in envenomation or have been made by nonvenomous snakes.
 In Australia, venom detection test kits have been developed to detect the various snake venoms and determine the appropriate antivenom to use, but these appear to be infrequently used for veterinary patients.

 Typical crotalid bites are characterized by severe local tissue damage that spreads from the bite site.
 The tissue becomes markedly discolored within a few minutes, and dark, bloody fluid may ooze from the fang wounds if not prevented by swelling.
 The epidermis may slough when the overlying hair is clipped or parted.
 Hair may hide the typical fang marks.
 Sometimes, only one fang mark or multiple punctures are present.
 Neurologic signs, including muscle fasciculations, are possible if neurotoxic crotalid venom is involved.
 In elapid snakebites, pain and swelling are minimal, and systemic neurologic signs predominate.
 Signs of coral snake envenomation include tetraparesis, ptyalism, tachypnea, shallow/abdominal breathing, depressed gag reflex, ataxia, muscle fasciculation, decreased spinal reflexes, and quiet mentation.
 Australian elapid bite victims may show collapse, vomiting, ptyalism, tremors, tachypnea, urinary and/or fecal incontinence, tetraparesis, hemolysis, coagulopathy, rhabdomyolysis, swelling at the bite site, renal failure, and/or delayed immune-mediated hemolytic anemia (red-bellied black snake).

 Treatment for crotalid envenomation should be directed toward preventing or controlling shock, neutralizing venom, preventing or controlling coagulopathy, minimizing necrosis, and preventing secondary infection.
 Any dog or cat presented within 24 hr of a snakebite showing signs of crotalid envenomation requires intensive treatment, starting with IV crystalloids to combat hypotension.
 Rapid-acting corticosteroids may be of benefit in the first 24 hr to help control shock, protect against tissue damage, and minimize the likelihood of allergic reactions to antivenin; however, prolonged use of corticosteroids is not recommended.
-Monitoring for the development of echinocytes or coagulopathy is recommended, as these are often early signs of severe envenomation.
+Monitoring for the development of echinocytes or coagulopathy is recommended, because these are often early signs of severe envenomation.

-Antivenin is it the only direct and specific means of neutralizing snake venom.
-The polyvalent antivenin (horse-serum origin) against North American pit vipers that was once readily available for use with crotalid bites is no longer being manufactured.
-The currently available crotalid antivenin is a sheep-derived product that neutralizes the action of venom from North American crotalids.
-This antivenin utilizes the Fab components of the immunoglobulin molecule, resulting in an antivenin that has lower risk of allergic reaction, faster reconstitution, and has efficacy against crotalid venom equal to that of the horse-derived product.
-Antivenin is most effective if administered in the first 6 hr after the bite, although improvement in clinical condition may be seen following antivenin administration at ≥24 hr after the bite.
+Antivenom is the only direct and specific means of neutralizing snake venom.
+Antivenoms available against North American pit vipers include equine-derived polyvalent antivenin, ovine-origin polyvalent F(ab) fragment antivenin, and equine-origin polyvalent F(ab)2 fragment antivenin.
+The F(ab) antivenins use the F(ab) components of the immunoglobulin molecule, resulting in an antivenin that has lower risk of allergic reaction, faster reconstitution, and potency similar to that of the polyvalent immunoglobulin.
+Antivenom is most effective if administered in the first 6 hr after the bite, although improvement in clinical condition may be seen after antivenin administered ≥24 hr after the bite.
 In the unlikely event of an anaphylactic reaction to the antivenin, 0.5–1 mL of 1:1,000 epinephrine, with or without antihistamines such as diphenhydramine, should be administered SC.
 In severe envenomations, multiple vials of antivenom/antivenin may be required, although this is frequently cost-prohibitive in veterinary patients.

 Antivenin generally helps significantly in managing the pain of a crotalid bite, but opioid analgesics may be used as needed for residual pain.
-If coagulopathy (thrombocytopenia, DIC, etc) occurs, appropriate treatment, including blood replacement products and heparin sodium (in mini dose at 5–10 U/kg/hr or low dose at 50–100 U/kg, SC, tid), should be administered.
-Hemoglobin glutamer-200 (bovine) or hetastarch may be helpful in managing hypovolemia; however, colloids should be used with caution due to their potential to leak out of damaged vessels and pull fluids into tissue beds.
+If coagulopathy (thrombocytopenia, disseminated intravascular coagulation, etc) occurs, appropriate treatment, including blood replacement products and heparin sodium (in mini dose at 5–10 U/kg/hr or low dose at 50–100 U/kg, SC, tid), should be administered.
+Hemoglobin glutamer-200 (bovine) or hetastarch may be helpful to manage hypovolemia; however, colloids should be used with caution because of their potential to leak out of damaged vessels and pull fluids into tissue beds.

-The prognosis of snakebite depends on the type and species of snake, location of the bite, size of the victim, degree of envenomation, and the time interval between the bite and institution of treatment.
-Animals surviving elapid bites generally have full recoveries, but crotalid bites can result in longterm sequelae due to tissue necrosis (amputation, loss of function, etc), depending on the severity of the bite and the promptness and aggressiveness of treatment instituted.
+The prognosis of snakebite depends on the type and species of snake, location of the bite, size of the victim, degree of envenomation, and the time interval between the bite and the institution of treatment.
+Animals that survive elapid bites generally make full recoveries, but crotalid bites can result in longterm sequelae due to tissue necrosis (amputation, loss of function, etc), depending on the severity of the bite and the promptness and aggressiveness of treatment instituted.